August 2014. Pet Poop Primer. (it's not horrid!)

 tinkled in the dink!
 It did not improve over time either.

 for dinghy rides.
-There's not much she likes more and indeed, if
+There is not much she likes more and indeed, if

-Algae is within hop-in distance from the swim platform she'll "Man
+Algae is within hop-in distance from the swim platform she will "Man

 the Lifeboat" and be waiting for me to take her places.